Medically reviewed by Drugs.com. Last updated on Apr 7, 2020.

 • Hepatic impairment: Contraindicated in patients with active liver disease, including primary biliary cirrhosis and unexplained persistent liver function abnormalities.

 • Renal impairment: Use with caution in patients with mild to moderate renal impairment; dosage adjustment required.
 Contraindicated in patients with severe renal impairment including those receiving dialysis.
-Avoid use of Triglide in patients with mild or moderate renal impairment.

 Concurrent drug therapy issues: